CodingItWrong/outsidein.dev/docs/vue/3-vertical-slice.md

 - A Vuex module that stores our data and lets us interact with it.
 - An API client that allows us to make requests to the backend.

 With outside-in testing, we build the outside first, which in this case is our user interface components.
 And a common principle is to **write the code you wish you had.** What does that mean in our case?
 Well, when we created our app, we were given an `<App />` component.
 Do we want to put our user interface directly in there?
 No, it's best to save the `<App />` component for app-wide concerns such as a title bar that we'll add soon.
 Instead, it would be great if we had a `<RestaurantScreen />` component that would contain everything specific to our restaurants.
-We wish we had it, so let's add it to `App.js`:
+We wish we had it, so let's add it to `App.vue`:

 ```diff
  <template>